 Initiate a Real-Time Payments request

-In this tutorial, you will learn how to use the Global Payments API to initiate a Real-Time Payments (RTP) request for several common use cases.
-By the end of this tutorial, you will know how to:
+In this tutorial, you'll learn how to use the Global Payments API to initiate a Real-Time Payments (RTP) request for several common use cases.
+By the end of this tutorial, you'll know how to:

 - Create a well-formed RTP request payload